MagRelo/laborMarket/README.md

 ### Advantages for agents (Alice)

-- Higher rates: The 'sell' price of the token will include both the base rate for their services as well as the premium that token-holders pay to hold early tokens (i.e., to hold their place in line).
+- **Higher rates:** The 'sell' price of the token will include both the base rate for their services as well as the premium that token-holders pay to hold early tokens (i.e., to hold their place in line).
-- More flexibility: Alice can limit the number of tokens that she is willing to sell in order to maintain freedom
+- **More flexibility:** Alice can limit the number of tokens that she is willing to sell or redeem in a given period
-- Transperant Pricing: Verifiable signals of quality and demand for services
+- **Transparent Pricing:** Pricing is determined by verifiable signals of demand for Alice's services

 ### Advantages for pricipals (Bob)

-- Only pay for the time that you use, and only pay when you use it
+- **Transparent Escrow:** Only pay for the time that you use: sell tokens back to the contract for a refund at any time
-- Find and retain employees before they are needed
+- **Speculative Hiring:** Find and retain employees before they are needed
-- Possibility of making a profit if the early tokens become more valuable
+- **Resell tokens:** Possibility of making a profit if the early tokens become more valuable

-### Teams

-The example above uses a single person (Alice) as an example of an agent but this construction will work even better for teams becuase of the inherent scarcity of 'priority' – if a sought-after group chooses to create a team they will multiply the effect of the priority tokens.

 ## Market Dynamics

 ### Incentive to hold tokens

-Buying and holding tokens has several advantages:
+Holding tokens has several advantages:
 - Earlier tokens cost less but promise the same amount of labor (curved-bonding pricing)
 - Earlier tokens have higher priority when scheduling services
-- Opportunity for profit if the tokens are sold back to the contract for a refund
+- Earlier tokens have an opportunity for profit if/when the tokens are sold back to the contract or sold to a third-party

 ### Scheduling, and honoring the priority of tokens